 With horizontal scaling, Google recommends to keep the functionality of the servers simple and let it do one thing well.
 If a certain task can be split up, then use separate servers.
 It’s easier to scale as there is no state to rebalance, you can manage failure better because there is no state to recover and easier to load-balance.
 Before you determine the configuration needed – ask questions about SLO’s (Service Level Objective’s) and user needs, what resources do we need?
 Do we need central control or can we make do without it?

 So in summary – with horizontal scaling – small stateless servers increase reliability and scalability.
 But duplication and isolation of the server needs to be managed.
-With vertical scaling, it’s easier and simple as it all one box.
-It reduces latency and complexity.
+With vertical scaling, while it’s easier and simple as it all just one box and reduces latency/complexity, it is not an elegant and effective option.

 The good thing about Google Cloud is that you can adjust, so you benchmark and test all the time as you grow and adjust as needed.
 As google says ‘design first and dimension later’.